One crucial adulting skill everyone should learn is budgeting. Unfortunately, it’s not taught in school and rarely discussed at home.

 Income – Expenses = Savings

 But this formula is very unreliable because expenses will always pile up until nothing is left.
-What’s worse is people are using this formula:
+What’s worse is that people are using this formula:

 Income – Expenses = Debt